 Obstacles to Engagement

 Of course, managing a remote workforce comes with its own set of problems.
-The most common is keeping virtual workers engaged.
+The most common is keeping virtual workers engaged, and finding ways to communicate with employees remotely.
 Without the relationship-building that comes with an in-person office setting, teams can lose their culture of collaboration.
 As virtual workplaces have expanded, workers reported that “their work lives often lacked a sense of community and the richness of collaboration.
 Many experienced far too little unstructured social contact.”
 To ensure ongoing success with this model, keeping remote employees connected is the No. 1 priority for managers.

 Using Technology to Build a Cohesive Virtual Team